-Parent Partners are hired as County employees for their unique expertise and firsthand knowledge of the challenges and obstacles that families face when raising a child with special needs.
+Parent Partners are hired as County employees for their unique expertise and firsthand knowledge of families' challenges and obstacles when raising a child with special needs.
 These individuals bring a wealth of knowledge and insight into the program, which allows them to connect with families on a deeper level and provide invaluable support and guidance.

-The Parent Support & Training Program Manager for Children's Services is responsible for overseeing the Parent Support & Training Program and ensuring that the parent/family perspective is incorporated into all policy and administrative decisions.
-The Program Manager works in close partnership with Children's Services Administrators to ensure that the program is meeting the needs of families and providing the highest quality of care.
+The Parent Support & Training Program Manager for Children's Services is responsible for overseeing the Program and ensuring that the parent/family perspective is incorporated into all policy and administrative decisions.
+The Program Manager works in close partnership with Children's Services Administrators to ensure that the program meets families' needs and provides the highest quality of care.